gitwyrm/idleyou/README.md

 The show command shows a picture (can also be an animated GIF).
 The pictures are stored in `~/Documents/IdleYou/images` and you only need to give the show command the name of the picture file, not the whole path.

-Conditions check variables for their value, possible variables are:
+Conditions check variables for their value, builtin variables are:

 ```
 Ticks